Suggested Reads

 Background

 Documents obtained through an information request and released by Germany newspaper BILD following the 2016 election revealed previously secret kompromat (compromising material) on Donald Trump.
-Czech agents kept spied on Ivana Trump’s father, Milos Zelnicek, and even wiretapped his phone.
+Czech agents spied on Ivana Trump’s father, Milos Zelnicek, and even wiretapped his phone.

 The BILD report sparked other outlets to go digging for outdated intelligence from the CSSR’s StB.
 This is also how the public finds out about Donald Trump’s 30-year tax exemption.
 The Czech Ministry of State Security was monitoring the Trumps in the 1970s and ’80s.